mfaani/mfaani/content/posts/drafts/everything-i-learned-about-blogging-with-hugo.md

 - Do I need to make a pull request?
     - If it's a new post?
 No. Just add a good commit message
     - Is it a blog structural change?
 A Theme change?
 A CSS change?
 Something totally different?
 Then yes.
 Add a PR
+- add a link to your website for EVERY image you've created.
+Helps your branding and gets you more clicks when the image is shared outside your post